dokku/dokku-postgres/README.md

 dokku postgres:backup lolipop BUCKET_NAME

 # schedule a backup
+# CRON_SCHEDULE is the crontab expression, eg. "0 0 1 1/1 * ? *" for each day at 1am
 dokku postgres:backup-schedule lolipop CRON_SCHEDULE BUCKET_NAME

 # remove the scheduled backup from cron